Uponn/SnakeRL/README.md

 # Snake Game

+### Status: WIP
+Currently working on optimization for Reinforcement learning approach.

 ## Description
 A simple snake game with implementation of Reinforcement Learning algorithm and A* Path Finding algorithm for autonomous playthrough